GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 ![Pipeline DAG](pipeline_dag.png)

 ### Create Dataflow flex template

+[Dataflow templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates) allow you to use the Google Cloud Console, the gcloud command-line tool, or REST API calls to set up your pipelines on Google Cloud and run them.
+Classic templates are staged as execution graphs on Cloud Storage while Flex Templates bundle the pipeline as a container image in your project’s Container Registry.
+This allows you to decouple building and running pipelines, as well as integrate with orchestration systems for daily execution.
+You can learn more about [differences between classis and flex templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates#comparing-templated-jobs).

-Define the location to store template spec file containing all the necessary information to run the job.
+To build a flex template, define the location to store template spec file containing all the necessary information to run the job:

     export TEMPLATE_PATH="gs://${GCS_BUCKET}/dataflow/templates/bigquery-to-datadog.json"
     export TEMPLATE_IMAGE="us.gcr.io/${PROJECT_ID}/dataflow/bigquery-to-datadog:latest"